Jenny Hagel: Career

-Hagel graduated from College of William and Mary.
+Hagel graduated from College of William & Mary.
 She next received a MFA in Writing for the Screen and Stage from the Northwestern University School of Communication in 2009, where she was taught by David E. Tolchinsky.
 She performed improv and sketch comedy at The Second City in Chicago for five years before moving to New York City.

 In addition to Late Night with Seth Meyers, she has written for multiple other comedy TV shows, including Impractical Jokers, the Big Gay Sketch Show, and the MTV show 10 on Top, for which she was formerly the head writer.
 In 2020, she became the inaugural head writer for The Amber Ruffin Show on Peacock.
-In year 2022 she was nominated for a GLAAD Award for her work addressing LGBTQ issues on Late Night.
+In 2022, she was nominated for a GLAAD Award for her work addressing LGBTQ issues on Late Night.

 Personal life

-Hagel is the daughter of Virginia and Judge Lawrence B. Hagel.
-She describes her passion for being a comedian being inherited from her parents and grandparents, as she was raised in a family where they were always telling jokes and funny stories.
-And because Jenny lived in an area where the entertainment business wasn’t a big deal, she did not make being a comedian her career until she moved out of Northern Virginia suburbs.

-Hagel is of Puerto Rican descent.
-She currently lives in Brooklyn with her spouse and their son.
-Despite the Catholic church's anti-homosexuality stance, Hagel is Catholic.
+Hagel is the daughter of Virginia and Judge Lawrence B. Hagel; and is of Puerto Rican descent.
+She currently lives in Brooklyn with her son and wife Jennifer Vanasco.